-A site visit was carried out in June 2019.
-Unless otherwise stated, the photographs in this assessment were taken on this occasion.
+An initial site visit was carried out in June 2019.
+A second site visit, to inform this amended report, was carried out in June 2020.
+Unless otherwise stated, the photographs in this assessment were taken on these occasions.

 1.6 Documentary Evidence